cwomack/Blackjack/README.md

 ### _Pseudocode:_

+* Main functions to include init/play as well as render
+* Function to execute when "hit" is needed for new cards by dealer or player
+    * Needs to randomize among 52 cards
+    * underlying array needs to mutate to remove exhausted cards from inital deal & hits
+* Function to determine if max of 21 is exceeded
+    * 21+ = go to loss functions
+    * < 21 = allow to Stand, Hit
+        * if hit then repeat to " > 21 ?"
+    * BONUS - allow for bet to be placed/split
+* Repeat the ability to hit essentially until user selects STAND
+* Once user stands, revert to dealer to play through their cards
+* Dealer max set to <= 17 for logic on hit/stand
+    * if 16 or less, dealer hits until 17+
+    * Execute new caard function
+* Once dealer has card total that's >= 17, run function that compares player vs dealer cards
+* Create alert that will notify player of win/loss
+* Button to then "Deal Again" and replay
+    * This will need to restart the play/init function
+    * Listener for click on this

+END

 Some of the app's features may need to be pseudocoded, that is, outlining the app's logic in a plain, informal way.